Blog

 High-performing agencies recognize this isn't a training problem.
 It's a system design problem.

-Problem #3: The Cash Flow Cascade
+Problem #3 The Cash Flow Cascade

-When billing is reactive, problems compound:
+When billing is reactive the problems compound.

-Reactive Billing Model | Impact on Cash Flow |
+Reactive Billing Model

-Claims submitted 10-14 days post-service | Payment delayed 2+ weeks |
+Payment delayed 2+ weeks

-18% first-pass denial rate | 18% of expected revenue delayed 30-45 days |
+18% of expected revenue delayed 30 to 45 days

-Defensive Billing Model | Impact on Cash Flow |
+Defensive Billing Model

-Real-time documentation auditing | Errors caught before claim submission |
+Errors caught before claim submission

-4-6% first-pass denial rate | 94-96% of revenue arrives on time |
+94 to 96% of revenue arrives on time

-The difference?
-Approximately 30-40 days of improved cash velocitywhich for a $5M agency translates to $400,000-$550,000 in working capital freed up.
+The difference is approximately 30 to 40 days of improved cash velocity.
+For a $5M agency this translates to over $400,000 in working capital freed up.

-The Solution: Defensive Documentation with AI
+The Solution Defensive Documentation with AI

 This is where AI-powered compliance automation changes the game.